“In a crisis, you need that leader:’ Extraordinary Nurse Practitioner is an essential leader throughout COVID-19 and beyond

 In addition to responding to the COVID-19 pandemic, Palma provides clinical guidance to clients residing at Pine Villa who are affected by a wide range of medical complexities and co-morbidities, and provides guidance on issues ranging from primary care functions to mental health and palliative care.

 “I love being a nurse practitioner and working with such a diverse population.
 I learn every day and have the opportunity to work with many different people,” shared Palma.
 “It is a good feeling to know that different agencies have come together to make sure Pine Villa is running well.”

 For Jacques, a client currently residing at Pine Villa, the care he receives means he can live worry-free.

 “I trust Palma implicitly.
-She’s always been a very prescient in anticipating my care needs,” remarks Jacques, who has lived at Pine Villa for just over a year.
+She’s always been a very prescient in anticipating my care needs,” remarked Jacques, who has lived at Pine Villa for just over a year.

 He shared that as a recovering addict, it means a lot to him to be able to have staff care so much about his wellbeing and advocate on his behalf.

 Since its beginning as a time-limited venture, Pine Villa has been able to secure a permanent location, and, recently, a second permanent full time NP on site, thanks to the broad recognition of Palma’s contributions over the past several years.